akundu3387/Quad-Directional-LinkedList/README.md

 - Implementing linked list routines, i.e. insertion, finding nodes, display, ect

 - Practice C++ dynamic memory management, i.e. avoiding memory leaks, avoiding double free, protection against wrong accesses in memory (segmentation  fault), etc.

+Reading in input from data.txt:

+- First line is # of total Nodes

+- Nodes in data are in 5 columns

+- First Column is the node number

+- Second Column is the node # at North Position

+- Third Column is the node # at East Position

+- Fourth Column is the node # at South Position

+- Fifth Column is the node # at West Position